severalnines/docker/README.md

 * httpd - Web server running on Apache 2.4.
 * cmon - ClusterControl backend daemon.
 The brain of ClusterControl.
 It depends on `mysqld` and `sshd`.
 * cmon-ssh - ClusterControl web-based SSH daemon, which depends on `cmon` and `httpd`.
-* cmon-events - ClusterControl notitifactions daemon, which depends on `cmon` and `httpd`.
+* cmon-events - ClusterControl notifications daemon, which depends on `cmon` and `httpd`.
-* cmon-cloud - ClusterControl Cloud integration daemon, which depends on `cmon` and `httpd`.
+* cmon-cloud - ClusterControl cloud integration daemon, which depends on `cmon` and `httpd`.
 * cc-auto-deployment - ClusterControl automatic deployment script, running as a background process, which depends on `cmon`.

 These processes are being controlled by Supervisord, a process control system.
 To manage a process, one would use `supervisorctl` client as shown in the following example: